cmu-odml/cmu-odml.github.io/labs/05_carbon.md

 Now, convert watt-hours to estimated emissions by multiplying by carbon intensity.
 You can use [this resource](https://www.epa.gov/egrid/power-profiler#/) to get a coarse-grained estimate of energy intensity for Pittsburgh.

 7. Add this estimate as a column to your table.
-8. Do some research to find some emissions of other activities that are comparable to these.
+8. Pounds or grams of carbon are not very intuitive measures.
+It can be useful to find points of comparison, emissions due to other common activities to compare to.
+Do some research to find some emissions of other activities to provide a point of reference.
 Are you suprised by the results?
 Why or why not?

 Discussion
 ---